dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 594. Longest Harmonious Subsequence.md

 Since we are concerned only with the count of elements which are at a difference of 1, we can use sorting to our advantage.
 If we sort the given $nums$ array, the related elements will get arranged close to each other.
 Thus, we can traverse over the sorted array, and find the count of similar elements and elements one larger than the current ones, which occur consecutively(all the similar elements will be lying consecutively now).
 Initially, this value is stored in `prev\_countprev_count` variable.
 Then, if we encounter an element which is just `1` larger than the last elements, we count the occurences of such elements as well.
 This value is stored in $count$ variable.

 Thus, now for the harmonic subsequence comprised of only these two elements is a subsequence of length $count + prev\_count$.
 This result is stored in $res$ for each subsequence found.
 When we move forward to considering the next set of similar consecutive elements, we need to update the $prev\_count$ with the $count$'s value, since now $count$ will act as the count of the elements 1 lesser than the next elements encountered.
-The value of $res$ is always updated to be the larger of previous resres and the current $count + prev\_count$ value.
+The value of $res$ is always updated to be the larger of previous $res$ and the current $count + prev\_count$ value.

-When we are done traversing over the whole array, the value of resres gives us the required result.
+When we are done traversing over the whole array, the value of $res$ gives us the required result.

 ```java
 public class Solution {